olga-terekhova/pdf-utilities/README.md

 ## How to use

-Simply open it in Google Colab, create a copy, and follow instructions in the notebook.
+Open in Google Colab, create a copy, and follow instructions in the notebook.